davidguzmanr/LayAlign/README.md

 @inproceedings{
 zhiwenruan2025layalign,
-title={LayAlign: Enhancing Multilingual Reasoning in Large Language Models via Layer-Wise Adaptive Fusion and Alignment Strategy}, author={Zhiwen Ruan, Yixia Li, He Zhu, Longyue Wang, Weihua Luo, Kaifu Zhang, Yun Chen, Guanhua Chen}, booktitle={The 2025 Annual Conference of the Nations of the Americas Chapter of the ACL}, year={2025}, url={https://openreview.net/forum?id=KmRjOLJISJ}
+title={LayAlign: Enhancing Multilingual Reasoning in Large Language Models via Layer-Wise Adaptive Fusion and Alignment Strategy}, author={Zhiwen Ruan and Yixia Li and He Zhu and Longyue Wang and Weihua Luo and Kaifu Zhang and Yun Chen and Guanhua Chen}, booktitle={The 2025 Annual Conference of the Nations of the Americas Chapter of the ACL}, year={2025}, url={https://openreview.net/forum?id=KmRjOLJISJ}